atheiman/terraform-aws-codebuild-cicd/README.md

    - Need to declare default permissions in managed policy and output policy arn for other roles to attach.
 1. Repository name pattern matching to limit which repositories builds are executed for
    - List and/or pattern of repo names to build / not build?
 Probably easier to just do a list of what to build and what not to build?
-1. Readme updated to show using artifact bucket from within CodeBuild job
 1. Restrict elevated permissions to `main` / `master` builds?
 1. Build for codecommit repos in other regions
    - README explanation of cross region event routing https://aws.amazon.com/blogs/compute/introducing-cross-region-event-routing-with-amazon-eventbridge/